4dahalibut/reach-interview/README.md

 The app works best in its own Python 3.8.1 virtualenv, with all requirements installed from the requirements.txt file.

-You can start the app locally by running "PYTHONPATH . python app/main.py" However, note that you will have to run some SMTP server for the email functionality to work correctly.
+You can start the app locally by running "uvicorn app.main:app --reload" However, note that you will have to run some SMTP server for the email functionality to work correctly.
 This can be done for example with this command
 ```sudo python -m smtpd -n localhost:8025```